-Protected under the Migratory Bird Treaty Act.
-No special status; populations appear stable, although it ’s difficult determine accurate numbers due to the Green Heron’s shy and secretive nature.
+They are protected under the Migratory Bird Treaty Act.
+No special wildlife conservation status; populations appear stable, although it ’s difficult determine accurate numbers due to the Green Heron’s shy and secretive nature.

 Your contribution helps provide my food, toys, and medical care.
 I’ll stay at the museum, and you’ll get a photo of me and a certificate as reminders of your generosity.
 Check out our adoption section and see all of our adoption levels.